Taman Mutiara MRT station: Incidents

-A woman was attacked and robbed by a man wearing a black t-shirt and jeans in one of the lifts at the station and the 56-second video of the incident caught by CCTV at the station went viral on social media.
+A woman was attacked and robbed by a man wearing a black t-shirt and jeans in one of the lifts at the station, and the 56-second video of the incident, caught by CCTV at the station, went viral on social media.

-On 14 April 2024, a fire broke out at the communications room, forcing the closure of the station and trains skipping it.
+On 14 April 2024, a fire broke out at the communications room, forcing the closure of the station, and trains were programmed to skip it.